helix-coupler/resources/README.md

 #### Link vs Bond?

-- A link is an open relationship between two entities where one entity (source) may set the link with or without explicit approval of the other (target).
+- A 'link' is an open relationship between two entities where one entity (source) may set the link with or without explicit approval of the other (target).

-- A bond  is a closed relationship between two entities that requires explicit approval of both the source and the target.
+- A 'bond'  is a closed relationship between two entities that requires explicit approval of both the source and the target.
 In other words, a bond is a secure link.
 Alternatively, a link is an unsecure bond.

 ### Helix2 basics

 Helix2 (Helix + 2) is motivated roughly by the double helix structure of DNA, where two polynucleotide chains are connected by bonds.
 The blockchain representation of this structure is two copies of a blockchain connected by secure or unsecure bonds (aka links).
 All name services so far have been essentially on-chain scalar databases (e.g. ENS, LENS, LNR, CB.ID), meaning that names are simply isolated nodes representable by one label (see figure below).

 &nbsp;
 ![](https://raw.githubusercontent.com/helix-coupler/resources/master/ens.png)